 I’ll never forget the year when I sensed God had pulled the rug right out from under my feet.
-In a span of only 30 days, I lost a job I loved, had to sell my home, the sweet little dog that had been in my home since he was a puppy went to live with my dearest friends who in turn, were moving 2,000 miles away… One morning as I was trying to make sense of it all, my daily Bible reading fell upon 1 John 4:18 which reads,
+In a span of only 30 days, I lost a job I loved, had to sell my home, the sweet little dog that had been in my home since he was a puppy went to live with my dearest friends who in turn, were moving 2,000 miles away… Oh, and did I mention that it was Christmas?
+One morning as I was trying to make sense of it all, my daily Bible reading fell upon 1 John 4:18 which reads,

 “…perfect love casts out fear.”